Sump Pump Check Valve

 Sump pump check valve failure

-Check for water flowing back into the sump pump and the pit once the pump turns off.
+Check for water flowing back into the sump pump and the basin once the pump turns off.
 This signals a faulty check valve at the sump pump outlet.
-Perform the following steps:
+Perform the following steps to fix a defective sump pump check valve:

 - Check for leaks or moisture on seals, connections, and the check valve.

-- Fill half of the sump pit with water and check if it drains.
+- Fill half of the sump basin with water and check if it drains.

 - Check for water backlash into the basement during testing and rainstorms.